-§ Vehicles less than 2,032 mm wide †Vehicles 2,032 mm wide or wider ‡Vehicles less than 2,032 mm wide and 4,536 kg
+§ Vehicles less than 2,032 mm wide †Vehicles 2,032 mm wide or wider and 4,536 kg

 INFURTANI NUTE: Every tamp, retrex retrector, and conspicuity treatment must be permanently attached in the location specified and must comply with all applicable requirements prescribed for it by FMVSS/CMVSS 108.
 The face of any device on the front/rear and sides should be respectively perpendicular and parallel to the vehicle's centerline unless it is photometrically certified at installation angle.
 No part of the vehicle schemet any device from meeting its prescribed requirements unless an auxiliary device meeting all prescribed requirements is installed.
 IN CANADA: Manufacturers and importers of vehicles must have the proper certification test records demonstrating compliance of lighting components with all prescribed requirements.